pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 ----------

 # What will this tool do for you? #
-The main purpose of this tool is to give you a reports of sites, lists, libraries and deployed customizations which will not work as expected when using the SharePoint "modern" user interface experiences.
+The main purpose of this tool is to give you a report of sites, lists, libraries and deployed customizations which will not work as expected when using the SharePoint "modern" user interface experiences.
 You can use the generated reports to:
-- Get a better understanding of which customizations in your tenant are not compatible with the "Modern" experiences
 - Which sites do not have the ability to create "modern" pages
 - Which lists are not presenting themselves using the "modern" user interface and what's causing that: there are many reasons why a list is falling back to showing the "classic" user interface, all of which will be listed in the report.
+- Get a better understanding of which customizations in your tenant are not compatible with the "modern" experiences

+Using the reports you can streamline the "modern" experience in your tenant: you can increase the amount of sites, libraries and lists that work fine using "modern", but the reports also give you the data that allows you to disable "modern" for a subset of sites which are not yet ready for it.

 # Quick start guide #
 ## Download the tool ##